albumentations-team/albumentations.ai/mkdocs/src/docs/faq.md

 ### Augmentations have a parameter named `p` that sets the probability of applying that augmentation.
 How does `p` work in nested containers?

-The p parameter sets the probability of applying a specific augmentation.
-When augmentations are nested within a top-level container like `Compose`, the probability of applying each augmentation depends on the probability of the container being applied.
+The `p` parameter sets the probability of applying a specific augmentation.
+When augmentations are nested within a top-level container like `Compose`, the effective probability of each augmentation is the product of the container's probability and the augmentation's probability.

 Let's look at an example when a container `Compose` contains one augmentation `Resize`: